Hans Schreiber receives inaugural Jonas Memorial Award for contributions to cellular immunotherapy

 Leaders in Cellular Therapy Care & Research

 Cellular therapy — the transfer of human cells to heal or replace damaged tissue or cells — holds much promise for patients with cancer and other diseases.
-UChicago Medicine physicians are pioneers in cellular therapy care, including stem cell transplantation and CAR T-cell therapy.
+UChicago Medicine physicians are pioneers in cellular therapy care, including CAR T-cell therapy, stem cell transplantation and TIL therapy.

 Learn more about cellular therapy at UChicago Medicine